Art & Design at Grenoside Community Primary School

 - Design and Skill: The focused skill(s) and knowledge will be taught and practised in isolation to develop fluency.

-- Creation: The art form will be created with the application of knowledge of the skill(s) taught.
+- Creation: The art piece will be created with the application of knowledge of the skill(s) taught.

 The school’s high quality art curriculum is supported through the availability of a wide range of quality resources, which are used to support children’s confidence in the use of different media.

 Classroom displays reflect the children’s sense of pride in their artwork and shows how they are encouraged to use their imagination and creative ideas to explore a range of media and materials.
-The school environment celebrates children’s achievements in art and demonstrates the subject’s value to the curriculum at Grenoside.
-The Art curriculum at Grenoside contributes to all children’s personal development in communication, co-operation, self-esteem, creativity, independence and reflection.
+The school environment celebrates children’s achievements in art and design and demonstrates the subject’s value to the curriculum at Grenoside.
+The art and design curriculum at Grenoside contributes to all children’s personal development in communication, co-operation, self-esteem, creativity, independence and reflection.
 The children at Grenoside are mostly able to discuss their knowledge and skill development in art with confidence, showing good understanding of their art and design learning.